Milosz-Szymczak/BooksManagement/README.md

 * Registration
 * Adding a book
 * Viewing books
+* Filtering books by kind
 * Adding books with Google Books API
+* Administrator can approve books, modify and delete them

 ## Setup
 Steps to launch this project.